vmuriart/esantorella.github.io/_posts/2017-09-28-bootstrap.md

 ---
-layout: page
+layout: post
 title: Yo I heard you like bootstraps
+author: Elizabeth Santorella
+use_math: true
+tags: Python econometrics bootstrapping data
 ---

 Often an estimator is biased in finite samples.
-For example, say that we try to estimate E[x]^4 by raising the sample mean of x to the fourth power.
+For example, say that we try to estimate $\mathrm{E}[x]^4$ by raising the sample mean of $x$ to the fourth power.
 By Jensen's inequality, the estimate will be positively biased.
 We can achieve an asmptotic refinement and reduce the bias of the estimator with a bootstrapped bias correction.
 In case our bootstrap estimate of the